Model task Submit one portfolio

 --end-date YYYY-MM-DD

-Each model must return one JSON or YAML object.
-A submission with multiple selected assets is invalid.
-Invalid raw responses remain preserved, but they are not scored and cannot enter a public official leaderboard.
+Each model must return one JSON or YAML object matching the round's declared submission format.
+Invalid raw responses remain preserved, but they are not scored and cannot enter a public benchmark result.

-round_id model_id provider mode: closed_capability run_type replicate_index replicate_count is_official_score selected_option_id confidence rationale_summary key_risks
+round_id model_id provider mode: closed_capability run_type replicate_index replicate_count is_official_score confidence rationale_summary key_risks

-Official runs require replicate_index: 1, replicate_count: 1, and is_official_score: true.
-Stability runs use repeated replicate indexes for each model and require is_official_score: false.
+Public runs require replicate_index: 1, replicate_count: 1, and is_official_score: true.
+Consistency runs use repeated replicate indexes for each model and require is_official_score: false.

 Model Execution Policy